Had to play with fire, and get burned

 Many, perhaps most, acts of war contain elements of terrorism in them – take Yousef’s inspiration: the bombings of Hiroshima and Nagasaki.
 The intent stated by the American government was that they were necessary to break the Japanese will to resist, and destroying a quarter-million lives would in fact save the millions more on both sides that would’ve been lost in the event of a full-scale land invasion.

 Loosely, a form of Tactical Terror.
 But put another way, using the frame of reference of the Japanese, the twin mushroom clouds created a Symbolic fall-out of fear that terrorized the island nation into surrendering.

-The blasts didn’t really need media coverage, as their lethal and dramatic twelve-thousand foot tall columns and the charred death they left behind demonstrated very clearly the fate that awaited the remaining Japanese if they insisted on holding out against surrender.
+The blasts didn’t really need media coverage, as their lethal and dramatic twelve-thousand foot tall columns and the charred death they left behind inescapably demonstrated the fate that awaited the remaining Japanese if they insisted on holding out against surrender.
 Through an incomplete frame of reference, using only the Japanese point-of-view, from their perspective the bombings were an act of Symbolic Terror.
-However it must be remembered that it occurred within the boundaries of a mutually-accepted war between two well-defined states, and so they were above all act of wars that contained elements of Tactical Terror in them – as nearly every act of war and violence does.
+However it must be remembered that these bombings occurred within the boundaries of a mutually-accepted war between two well-defined states, and so they were above all act of wars that contained elements of Symbolic Terror in them – as nearly every act of war and violence does.

 In war as in terrorism, desperate times have always called for blowing somewhat indiscriminate amounts of shit up.

 Just as his faith was fomenting and faced with the annihilation of his people, Gideon, son of Joash, began putting into motion an operation that would once, but far from for all, preserve the Israelites’ existence.